Articles and Bylaws of SIPTA

 Article IX - The SIPTA Schools on Imprecise Probabilities

-- The SIPTA Schools on Imprecise Probabilities take place every even year, between June and the end of September.
+- The SIPTA Schools on Imprecise Probabilities take place every even year, in June, July, August or September, unless the Executive Committee votes by majority to do otherwise.

-- Shortly after the latest SIPTA School, the Organising Committee for the next SIPTA School is appointed by the SIPTA Executive Committee.
+- Within six months (unless extended by majority vote of the Executive Committee) after the latest SIPTA School, the Organising Committee for the next SIPTA School is appointed by the SIPTA Executive Committee.

 - The SIPTA School Organising Committee at least consists of